If you have a brother, you know how special a song about brothers can be.

 Created for the soundtrack of the children’s movie Spirit, Bryan Adams sings of sending off his sibling into the unknown on an adventure.
 He sings, “follow your dreams, but always remember me, I am your brother, under the sun.”

-While it isn’t clear if this is a metaphorical or literal brotherhood that Adams is singing about, it’s clear the narrator views himself as a brother figure to the unknown subject.
+While it isn’t clear if this is a literal or metaphorical brotherhood that Adams is singing about, it’s clear the narrator views himself as a brother figure to the unknown subject.

 Instead of referencing a traditional brotherhood, alt band The War On Drugs discusses brotherhood from the perspective of a soldier on the battlefield.